MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-manage-part.md

 # required metadata

 title: Manage participants in training courses
-description: Human resources administrators and managers can use the courses features to maintain information about course participants.
+description: This article explains how Human resources administrators and managers can use the course features to maintain information about course participants.
 author: twheeloc
 ms.date: 03/20/2023
 ms.topic: article